 Jay recovers insurance assets by being trial-ready and trying or arbitrating high stakes cases when necessary.

-Jay was recently a trial team leader for ITT in a successful bench trial seeking declaratory relief on the issues of trigger of coverage, all sums v. pro rata allocation, vertical v. horizontal exhaustion, and the impact of an allowed claim in insurer liquidation proceedings on accessing excess coverage.
+Jay was recently a trial team leader for ITT in two successful bench trials seeking declaratory relief on the issues of trigger of coverage, all sums v. pro rata allocation, vertical v. horizontal exhaustion, the impact of an allowed claim in insurer liquidation proceedings on accessing excess coverage, the duty to cooperate, and the application of prior insurance and non-cumulation of liability conditions to a insureds’ thousands of asbestos losses.
 ITT prevailed on all of the issues.
-The resulting decision included a well-supported extension of the 2016 landmark New York Court of Appeals Viking Pump “all sums” decision finding support for all sums based not only on prior insurance and non-cumulation of liability conditions in the policies but the standard “death at any time resulting therefrom” policy language, drafting history, and testimony of London ’71 umbrella form drafter Peter S. Wilson.
+The resulting decisions included a well-supported extension of the 2016 landmark New York Court of Appeals Viking Pump “all sums” decision finding support for all sums based not only on prior insurance and non-cumulation of liability conditions in the policies but the standard “death at any time resulting therefrom” policy language, drafting history, and testimony of London ’71 umbrella form drafter Peter S. Wilson that Jay elicited at deposition and at trial.
+ITT also prevailed on its arguments concerning the non-impact of non-cumulation of liability conditions on its recoveries based in large measure on Mr. Wilson’s testimony.

 Jay was also a key trial team member in a declaratory judgment asbestos coverage action for Goulds Pumps against a holdout insurer involving $50 million in coverage resulting in a successful judgment affirmed on appeal.
 Goulds Pumps, Inc. v.
 Travelers Cas. & Sur.
 Co., No. B255439, 2016 3564244 (Cal.Ct.App., June 22, 2016).
 Trial followed successful litigation and motion practice against multiple other insurers and negotiations for favorable settlements.